jaredgorski/arpx/README.md

 The name "Arpx" variously refers to the library which provides the program's core functionality (the Arpx runtime object) as well as the binary which wraps that core functionality in a convenient CLI.

 Library-specific documentation can be found on [docs.rs](https://docs.rs/crate/arpx/latest).
 Documentation in this repository focuses on the Arpx CLI tool.

+## Installing

+Arpx can be installed using the binaries build on each release or via Rust's [`cargo install`](https://doc.rust-lang.org/cargo/commands/cargo-install.html).

+### Installing a release binary

+1. Navigate to the [Releases](https://github.com/jaredgorski/arpx/releases) page
+2. Choose a release to install
+3. Download the appropriate binary for your machine
+4. Relocate the downloaded binary wherever you'd like it to exist
+5. Ensure the location of the binary is in your system's `PATH`

+### Installing via Cargo

+1. Install Rust on your machine ([docs](https://doc.rust-lang.org/book/ch01-01-installation.html))
+2. Execute `cargo install arpx` on your command line

 ## Using the CLI